ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

 \subsubsection{Dataset}

-For network training, we construct a dataset from SAR single-look complex (SLC) images at 1m resolution acquired by the Gaofen-3 satellite.
-This dataset consists of 2,000 images categorized into three distinct scenes: offshore ships, harbors, and cities.
-These data are divided into 1,600 training samples and 400 test samples, shown in Table \ref{tab:dataset}, with each image standardized to $512 \times 512$ pixels through cropping.
+For network training, we construct a dataset from SAR SLC images with 1m resolution acquired by the Gaofen-3 satellite, covering three scene types: offshore ships, harbors, and cities.
+The dataset includes 2,000 images standardized to $512 \times 512$ pixels, with 1,600 used for training and 400 for testing (Table~\ref{tab:dataset}).

-The CSA inverse imaging operator, configured using SAR system parameters from Table~\ref{tab:sar params}, generates simulated echo signals that serve as network inputs, while the corresponding SLC images are used as ground truth.
-The range-direction sampling rate is constrained by the transmitted signal bandwidth, whereas the azimuth-direction sampling regulated by the pulse repetition frequency (PRF) offers greater operational flexibility~\cite{moreira1993suppressing}.
-This inherent characteristic renders azimuth downsampling particularly advantageous for practical implementation, compressing acquired information without compromising image quality.
-We utilize a random matrix as the downsampling matrix $\mathbf{\Psi}$, which has been proven to meet the RIP conditions~\cite{baraniuk2008simple}~\cite{castorena2014restricted}.
-Through random sampling, we generate azimuth-downsampled echoes at 50\% and 75\% of full sampling rates, which are subsequently used for network training and testing.
+Simulated echo signals are generated by applying the CSA inverse imaging operator (parameterized as in Table~\ref{tab:sar_params}) to the SLC images, which serve as ground truth.
+Due to system constraints, range sampling is limited by bandwidth, while azimuth sampling regulated by the pulse repetition frequency (PRF) allows more flexibility~\cite{moreira1993suppressing}, making azimuth downsampling effective for practical use.
+We adopt a random downsampling matrix $\mathbf{\Psi}$, which satisfies RIP conditions~\cite{baraniuk2008simple,castorena2014restricted}, to create azimuth-downsampled echoes at 50\% and 75\% rates for training and evaluation.